ArduPilot/ardupilot/libraries/AP_HAL_ESP32/README.md

 ESPBAUD=921600 ./waf plane --upload
 ```

+If the port isn't autodetected, it can be manually specified, e.g. `ESPPORT=/dev/tty<port> ESPBAUD=921600 ./waf plane --upload`.

 6. The espressif esp-idf original project is built at `cd build/esp32{BOARD}/esp-idf_build/`.
 You can use your default build system (make or ninja) to build other esp-idf target.